fortunab/workflow/README.md

 # Workflow

-This repository contains several Python experiment scripts located in the `src/` directory.
+This repository contains Python experiment scripts.

 You can run either one specific experiment or all experiments together using `src/run\_all.py`.

-\---

 ## 1\.
 Install Git